Image

 It definitely wasn't your regular "first day of school."
 But the people interviewed by The Saline Post as class resumed Sept.
 28 were upbeat about their return to Saline High School.

-Light freezing rain, with a high of 29 and low of 15 degrees.
-Overcast for the morning, light freezing rain during the afternoon, overcast in the evening, clear overnight.
+Sunny, with a high of 76 and low of 50 degrees.
+Sunny in the morning, clear overnight.